5 Best Practices in Network Planning

 When you are able to visualize your present infrastructure and at the same time make an outline of possible new hardware and software, you can be assured that you won’t end up an inefficient Frankenstein’s monster of a network in the future.
 So when you’re thinking of introducing new software, spend time setting out how it is likely to affect the network.
 Another thing to consider is bandwidth growth.
 We are continuing to embrace new technology year after year, and that calls for higher bandwidth.
 Think of these future scenarios and plan ahead.

 3. Integrate security in your design.

-Network security is no longer considered as an afterthought.
+Network security is no longer considered an afterthought.
 It is something that’s be considered at the start of everything.
 On top of this, you have to ensure that the guidance and policies are clear enough to be implemented.
 Some network security design best practices consider paying attention to the edge of the network.
-This is where the users and devices converged, identified, authenticated or stopped if needed.
+This is where the users and devices converged, identified, authenticated, or stopped if needed.

 4. Monitor your network.

-As what they used to say, you can’t fix what you don’t know is broken, and at times, what’s about to break.
+As they used to say, you can’t fix what you don’t know is broken, and at times, what’s about to break.
 This goes true in any network as much as it does to anything else under the IT banner.
 Always observe correct network monitoring so you have a clear picture of what’s going on.
 This ensures that you can see a problem before it arises, or worse, already cause damage.

 5. Understand that you’re never finished.